Wyndham Grand Orlando Bonnet Creek Resort Review

 Anyway, it was a good thirty minutes later when I finished things up.
 Traveling with a blogger requires a good amount of patience.

-Cleanliness at a hotel is something we should all expect and we can all appreciate, no matter the time.
+Cleanliness at a hotel is something we should all expect, and can all appreciate, no matter the time.
 After leaving the Wyndham Grand Orlando at Bonnet Creek, I didn’t have the same feeling of cleanliness about my next hotel stay.
 You can read that review here if you would like.

 After wrapping up photos, it was time for a hot shower and a little gazing out the window of my room with a view.